 Zwift runs primarily off your computer's graphics card.
 While it's important that your CPU is equivalent or better than a Core 2 Duo and has enough RAM, it's the GPU that's the most important.

-You can compare your CPU against our recommended specs using a site like http://cpuboss.com/compare-cpus and your GPU using one of these resources:
+You can compare your CPU and GPU against our recommended specs using one of these resources:

 Bottom line: sometimes, it's just too old.